 Cognitive (mental) functioning may also be considered when determining if a senior meets a NFLOC.
 This area is particularly relevant for persons who have Alzheimer’s disease or a related dementia, such as dementia from Parkinson’s disease or Lewy body dementia.
-If a senior’s judgement is impaired, he / she may not be able to make appropriate and / or safe decisions, putting himself / herself in danger if living independently without supervision and assistance.
+Seniors with impaired judgement may not be able to make appropriate and / or safe decisions, putting themselves in danger if living independently without supervision and assistance.

 4. Behavioral Problems